-Dr Gustin is the Rebecca L. Cooper Fellow, senior neuroscientist and psychologist at NeuRA & UNSW and Head of the Pain Imaging Laboratory at UNSW.
-She also leads the Pain Research, Education and Management Program at NeuRA and UNSW.
-Dr Gustin completed her PhD in Psychology at the University of Tuebingen, Germany in 2006 and immigrated to Australia in 2007 to take up a postdoc position at the University of Sydney.
-In 2009 Dr Gustin was awarded a Career Development Fellowship by the NSW Office for Science and Medical Research.
-In 2015 Dr Gustin moved to NeuRA and UNSW, where she has a current appointment as a Senior Research Fellow.
+Associate Professor Gustin is the Rebecca L. Cooper Fellow, senior neuroscientist and psychologist at NeuRA & UNSW and Head of the Pain Imaging Laboratory at NeuRA and UNSW.
+She also leads the Pain Research, Education and Management (PREM) program at NeuRA and UNSW.
+Associate Professor Gustin completed her PhD in Psychology at the University of Tuebingen, Germany in 2006 and immigrated to Australia in 2007 to take up a postdoc position at the University of Sydney.
+In 2009 Associate Professor Gustin was awarded a Career Development Fellowship by the NSW Office for Science and Medical Research.
+In 2015 Associate Professor Gustin moved her laboratory to NeuRA and UNSW.
 Her research is funded by the Australian National Health and Medical Research Council (NHMRC), the Rebecca L. Cooper Medical Research Foundation, the International Association for the Study of Pain (IASP), the US Department of Defence, the NSW Defence Innovation Network and the NSW Office for Science and Medical Research (OSMR).

-For the past 20 years (11 years postdoc, self-funded) Dr Gustin has been using brain imaging techniques and psychological assessment to investigate the central and psychological circuits underlying chronic pain in humans.
+For the past 20 years (13 years postdoc, self-funded) Associate Professor Gustin has been using brain imaging techniques and psychological assessment to investigate the central and psychological circuits underlying chronic pain in humans.
 She has experience in the use of many brain imaging techniques such as magnetoencephalography and functional, structural and biochemical magnetic resonance imaging.
-In addition, Dr Gustin has practised as a psychologist focusing on the management of chronic pain.
+In addition, Associate Professor Gustin has practised as a psychologist focusing on the management of chronic pain.
 Her aim is to increase our understanding of the development and maintenance of chronic pain, in particular psychological and central components and their association with each other.
 And most importantly to develop and evaluate novel interventions that can provide pain relief via the primary source of pain: the brain.